 Just because you have obsessive thoughts or perform compulsive behaviors does NOT mean that you have obsessive-compulsive disorder.
-With OCD, these thoughts and behaviors cause tremendous distress, take up a lot of time, and interfere with your daily life and relationships.
+With OCD, these thoughts and behaviors cause tremendous distress, take up a lot of time (at least one hour per day), and interfere with your daily life and relationships.

 Most people with obsessive-compulsive disorder have both obsessions and compulsions, but some people experience just one or the other.

 Common obsessive thoughts in OCD include:

 - Fear of being contaminated by germs or dirt or contaminating others

 - Fear of losing control and harming yourself or others